Home > HVAC > Cost

 Location

 The location of your furnace and the system accessibility can add to your total costs.
 Since most contractors charge hourly, the longer it takes them to access the blower motor, the more it will cost you.
-Some contractors may also charge you an additional fee if your furnace is located in a difficult-to-access location such as a tight crawl space.
+Some contractors may also charge you an additional fee if your furnace is located in a difficult-to-access location, such as a tight crawl space.

-If your furnace is in a difficult spot, plan to pay for at least one additional hour of labor, which would add another $75 to $150 to your total cost.
+If your furnace is in a difficult spot, plan to pay for at least one additional hour of labor, which would add another $75 to $200 to your total cost.

 Professional Vs. DIY Furnace Blower Motor Replacement

 It’s tempting to save money on labor costs by installing the new blower motor yourself.
 However, this isn’t a DIY-friendly job for the majority of homeowners — even ones with experience repairing their HVAC systems.
-Keep reading for a quick breakdown of the pros and cons of replacing a furnace blower motor yourself vs. hiring an HVAC professional for the job.

 Unless you have experience working as a repair technician for an HVAC company, we don’t recommend replacing a furnace blower motor yourself.
 Even if you have substantial experience and knowledge of your furnace’s inner workings, there may be larger issues at hand.
 For example, if your blower motor died because of a larger system failure, replacing the motor won’t address this problem, leaving you with additional HVAC repairs to make.